volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 ---
 title: Promises in JavaScript
+teaser: Promise - it is an object that produces some value in the future.
+This object represents the result of an asynchronous operation.
+Promise has 3 states...
 date: 2020-05-14T16:35:15.640Z
 ---
 Promise - it is an object that produces some value in the future.
 This object represents the result of an asynchronous operation.